Prison rape in the United States: Sexually transmitted infections

-There are rarely any resources available for the prevention of STD transmission.
-Some systems, like city and county jail systems, do not actively seek to identify and treat inmates with STDs.
-Despite being highly recommended by public health officials, preventative materials against the transmission of STDs, including condom distribution, HIV testing, and counseling and risk assessment, are rarely accessible to prisoners.
+There are rarely any resources available for the prevention of STI transmission.
+Some systems, like city and county jail systems, do not actively seek to identify and treat inmates with STIs.
+Despite being highly recommended by public health officials, preventative materials against the transmission of STIs, including condom distribution, HIV testing, and counseling and risk assessment, are rarely accessible to prisoners.

 Prison rape and sexuality

 In prison rape, the perpetrator and victim are almost always the same sex (due to the gender-segregated nature of prison confinement).
 As such, a host of issues regarding sexual orientation and gender roles are associated with the topic.

 Along with the bribe for protection, both male and female inmates sell sex for money, or additional reasons such as bribery or blackmail.
 According to the 2006 Bureau of Justice Statistics (BJS) study, in 30 percent of the inmate-on-inmate incidents, victims were talked into the sexual encounter.
 This finding shows that there is more behind the prison rape than simply one's sexuality.
 Male sexual victimization was more frequently perpetrated by the staff, whereas the perpetrator for female inmates was more frequently another inmate.
 This discrepancy in sexual assault between genders could be linked to lack of reporting by the inmates.
 A recent study found that "only approximately one quarter of the male inmates and one tenth of the female inmates reported their perceived victimization to a correctional officer or a prison official."
 The reports of victimization among women and men involved abusive sexual contact and some form of forced sex.

 In U.S. women prisons, there is the common notion that sexual encounters usually occur more in hopes of "love, affection, and companionship."
 This is somewhat true, but there is also a hypersexualization and stereotype associated with incarcerated women.
 Some of the society sees incarcerated women as socially deviant and overly sexual, which can translate over to the notion that the women in the prisons always have voluntary relationships.
 A study in 1966 noted that 21 percent of the females inmates had a voluntary homosexual relationship.
 However, the most recent research on women inmates indicates a change.
 The latest study found that only "five of the 35 women" interviewed were in a voluntary homosexual relationship, with most of the women now describing themselves as "loners."
 This change indicates that homosexual relationships among incarcerated women do not occur as frequently as in prior generations.